Trematoda: Life cycle adaptations

 The first stage is the miracidium that is triangular in shape and covered by a ciliated ectoderm which is the outermost layer of the three germ layers.
-The epidermis and epidemic tissues of the parasite are going to evolve from the miracidium.
+The epidermis and epidemic tissues of the parasite will develop from the miracidium.
 They also have an anterior spin which helps them drill into the snail.
 The miracidium develops into the sporocyst, which is a sac-like structure, and in this sac the larvae begin to develop.
 The cells multiply.
-The rediae and cercariae develop from the larvae which are then released and encyst as metacercariae on aquatic plants.
-Humans as well as larger sea creatures then get infected when they eat these plants.
+The rediae and cercariae develop from the larvae which are then released and encyst as metacercariae, for instance on aquatic plants.
+Humans as well as larger sea creatures get infected when they eat these plants.

-When they infect humans, it takes 3–4 months for the metacercariae to mature into adult flukes and lay eggs.
+When they infect humans, it can take 3–4 months for the metacercariae to mature into adult flukes and lay eggs.

-Life cycle of liver flukes
+Example: liver flukes

 Liver flukes, one of the different species, are responsible for causing liver fluke disease which is also known as fasciolosis.
 They are hermaphroditic internal parasites.
 They are caused by the migration of a large number of immature flukes through the liver passageway or by adult flukes that migrate to the bile ducts.
-Liver flukes infect all grazing animals and are passed from human to human when they eat raw or undercooked fish.
+Liver flukes infect all grazing animals and infect humans when they eat raw or undercooked fish.

 Like other flukes, the liver flukes need intermediate hosts and as a result, the transmission from animals to humans happens in three phases.
 The first phase is the infection of the snail (the first intermediate host) via feces.
 They complete their gestation and hatch as cercariae.
 They leave their snail hosts and infect fish who are their second intermediate host.
-Lastly, humans ingest the metacercariae in raw and undercooked fish.
-In humans, the metacercariae complete their life cycle and become full grown liver flukes.
+Lastly, larger animals ingest the metacercariae in raw and undercooked fish.
+In humans or grazing animals, the metacercariae complete their life cycle and become full grown liver flukes.